tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 All the scripts used for these approach are included in the directory [scripts](data-ontology/scripts).

-### RAG performed through an external vector database
+### RAG performed through an external vector database - Whole ontologies
 In this process, the three ontologies of interest are divided into parts, which are then transformed into vector embeddings using the Hugging Face model "all-MiniLM-L6-v2."
 These embeddings are stored in an external vector database (Chroma DB).

 Subsequently, the user provides a query to the embedding model by uploading a CSV file.
 The model performs a similarity search for each column in the CSV, comparing the column names to the stored ontology parts.
 The goal is to identify and return a set of identifiers from the ontologies that best match the column names.